Power System Model

 addGenerator!(system; label = 1, bus = 2, active = 0.5, reactive = 0.1)

-In this example, we create two buses labelled as 1 and 2.
-The branch is established between these two buses with a unique branch label of 1.
-Finally, the generator is connected to the bus labelled 2 and has its distinct label set to 1.
+Here, two buses are created with labels 1 and 2.
+A branch connects these two buses, assigned a unique label of 1.
+Finally, a generator is connected to bus 2, with its own label set to 1.

 Automated Labeling